 We’ve all experienced the enteric nervous system and the brain communicating with one another – who has ever felt sick to their stomach with anxiety?

 At the root of almost all cases of IBS lies a disturbance in the natural balance of the bacteria (the microbiota or microbiome) that reside in our intestines.

 We each play host to between 500 and 1000 different species of bacteria, around as many bacteria as we have cells in our entire body.

 It’s estimated these bacteria can weigh as much as 2kg!

 What’s fascinating is that the makeup of your population of bacteria is totally unique to you, and you’ll have a different population of bacteria today than you did ten years ago.

-Your intestinal bacteria perform a huge range of essential functions, such as helping to digest and absorb nutrients, synthesise certain vitamins, assisting the immune system and preventing the growth of pathogens.
+Your intestinal bacteria perform a huge range of essential functions, such as helping to digest and absorb nutrients, synthesise certain vitamins, assist the immune system and prevent the growth of pathogens.

-Of those thousands of different species, some are beneficial to our health and some not so beneficial.
+Of those thousands of different species, some are beneficial to our health and some are not.